wallytutor/learning-by-teaching/src/programming-other.md

 - An array of strings keeps strings of a single size (which can be trimmed for display)

+## Scheme

+Scheme is a minimalist essence of Lisp; there are many *flavors* of Scheme, and that's exactly what the language is about: conceiving new domain specific languages.
+Here we have chosen to proceed with [Racket](https://racket-lang.org/).

+Full package for Windows does not seem to be provided as a compressed folder anymore (as the Minimal Racket tarball).
+No worries, just navigate to [Racket: Index](https://download.racket-lang.org/releases/), choose your version and download the installer.
+Instead of executing, right-click the file and select *Extract to...*; all the contents will be placed in the directory of your choice, where you find `DrRacket.exe`, the IDE for the language.
+It seems to work out of the box.

 ## LISP

 - [Recommended environment Portacle](https://portacle.github.io/)